 The preparation of pasta with swordfish Sicilian is fast.
 First you have to desalinate the capers, by placing them for at least 30 minutes to soak in cold water.
 Then you have to cut the sliced olives.

 Remove the skin of the swordfish and cut the flesh into cubes not too small and possibly of equal size.
-Heat a little’ of extra virgin olive oil in a frying pan and, When it is hot, add the swordfish, salt lightly and skip over high heat for a few seconds, until the swordfish will not change color becoming, by rosy, Matt White.
+Heat a little extra virgin olive oil in a pan and, When it is hot, add the swordfish, salt lightly and skip over high heat for a few seconds, until the swordfish will not change color becoming, by rosy, Matt White.
 Place the swordfish by.

 Wash the tomatoes Pachino: to cut some in half and left whole other.
-Add a little oil in the pan where you have previously cooked swordfish and add the garlic and, If you like, a small piece of chili pepper.
-When the garlic is golden (low heat, otherwise burn and become bitter oil), remove either garlic or chilli and add the tomatoes.
+Add a drizzle of oil to the pan where you have previously cooked swordfish and add the garlic and, If you like, a small piece of chili pepper.
+When garlic is imbioned (low heat, otherwise it burns and the oil becomes bitter), remove both garlic and chilli and add the tomatoes.
 Skipping tomatoes on high heat, salt lightly and simmer over a low heat until the whole tomatoes will not be slightly wilted and those cut to me does not begin to unravel, creating a sauce.
 Add the capers to the sauce and well drained, the olives, thyme and deglaze with white wine.
 Continue cooking for another 5 minutes or until the alcohol of the wine evaporates.
 Then add the swordfish, cover, Cook for a minute and turn off the heat.

 Boil the pasta in salted water and drain it al dente.
 Set aside a little cooking water.
-Stir into the pan pasta with swordfish sauce Sicilian, joining only if necessary a little 'cooking water.
-Add the pinch of oregano (it is always good to combine the oregano and the end of preparations to fire off, because otherwise emits a bitter aftertaste), a drizzle of extra virgin raw and serve the pasta with swordfish sauce immediately Sicilian.
+Stir into the pan pasta with swordfish sauce Sicilian, joining only if required a little 'cooking water.
+Add the pinch of oregano (it is always good to combine the oregano at the end of the preparations and on a low heat, because otherwise emits a bitter aftertaste), a drizzle of extra virgin raw and serve the pasta with swordfish sauce immediately Sicilian.
 Bon appétit!